qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - is there a way to have the email app mark certain emails as not spam so the emails no longer go to the spam folder but the inbox instead
 - i how do you mark emails as not spam in the spam folder
 - how can i unmask emails as spam or move emails to inbox from spam folder and finally how can i prevent them from going into spam folder the next time thank you
-- for spam email messages there is not a not spam option to mark the sender as not spam nor is there a erase all spam option to purge the spam tbsp
+- for spam email messages there is not a not spam option to mark the sender as not spam nor is there a erase all spam option to purge the spam messages
 - how do i change what emails go into spam folder i am missing out on some very important emails because the app puts them in spam
 - how can i unmask a spam android version
 - how do i unmask a sender from spam i'm missing important emails and i'm not able to get them to stop going to my spam folder